DavideLissoni/introsde-2016-assignment-2/README.md

 ```

 The server has been updated just in order to show its code.
-In any case in order to create the war file make sure to be located on the directory of the server project and type:
+In any case in order to create the war file make sure to be located on the repository directory and type:

 ```sh
 $ cd IntrosdeDavideLissoniAssignment